Execution Through Engagement

 By Senior Master Sgt.
-Chris Underwood, 129th Rescue Wing Human Resources Advisor / Published July 30, 2009
+Christopher Underwood, 129th Rescue Wing Human Resources Advisor / Published September 08, 2010

 MOFFETT FEDERAL AIRFIELD, Calif. --

-It is our duty to educate them and provide to them the resources that are available to assist them in their growth process in all aspects of their lives, which in turn is beneficial to our mission as well as the strength of our nation.
+We must also provide our Airmen with the resources available (e.g. family readiness, legal and chaplain assistance, and other support agencies) to assist them throughout their growth process in all aspects of their lives which in turn will be beneficial to our mission as well as the strength of our nation.

-- Strategic execution is shared and formulated to build upon the future vitality of our force.
-Without a doubt, engaged Airmen are in the pursuit of excellence!
+₋ Strategic execution is shared and formulated to build upon the future vitality of our force.
+Without a doubt, engaged Airmen are on the pursuit of excellence!

 ₋ What is your personal commitment to support and develop Airmen to lead?

 ₋ What contributions are you making to engage your Airmen in preparing themselves for future possibilities?

 ₋ Do you lead so that your Airmen can tell their Airmen that you stood for something and you acted on it?